networknt/light-doc/content/en/design/env-segregation.md

 In the [light-4j](https://github.com/networknt/light-4j) framework, we are using [light-oauth2](https://github.com/networknt/light-oauth2) to distinguish between test and production environments, or even different test phases within a larger test environment.

 For each environment (or test phase), there is an OAuth2 provider to sign JWT tokens with its private key.
-All the services deployed to that articular environment will have the public key from the provider.
-In this case, even if a UAT service is trying to access a production service, the token provided by the caller cannot be verified due to an invalid signature, as a server provided the token in a different environment with different keys.
+All the services deployed to that particular environment will have the public key from the provider.
+In this case, even if a UAT service is trying to access a production service, the token provided by the caller cannot be verified due to an invalid signature, as a server provides the token in a different environment with different keys.
 Given the configuration mentioned above, there is no way we can have a crossfire if the configuration for each application and service is correctly implemented.

 In turn, how can we prevent mistakes from occurring when deploying services in a cloud environment?
 How can we ensure that the configuration files won't be wrong during deployment?